Psychiatry and Behavioral Medicine

 - Complete online information forms.
 Once you have created these accounts, you will need to log in and complete forms.
 We will use this information to prepare for your upcoming visits and to monitor your child’s progress.

 - Understand your insurance coverage.
 Insurance coverage for mental health services is different than medical services.
 Learn more.

 - Complete and bring the Authorization to Exchange Patient Health Information Form (PDF).
 Please use this form to give permission to your child’s school or other community health or mental health providers to allow them to release information to our clinic and providers.
 If the patient is age 13 or older, their signature is required in addition to the legal guardian signature.

 - Learn more about what to expect at your visit.
-Read outpatient mental health treatment (PDF).
+Read about outpatient mental health treatment (PDF).

 - Arrive 15 minutes early to get your photo name badge and check in for your appointment.